Pocar-Lab/SiPMAnalysisApp/ReedProjects.md

             s_sq = cost / (ysize - p0.size)
             pcov = pcov * s_sq
 - Another line says cost is the sum of squares, and ysize - p0.size is simply N - #params, aka s_sq is the minimized chi squared, as prescribed.
+- This process only happens if the errors are not provided (aka assumed homogeneous).
+I am now following this article to determine the effect of Sigma. https://stackoverflow.com/questions/14581358/getting-standard-errors-on-fitted-parameters-using-the-optimize-leastsq-method-i

+"optimize.leastsq and optimize.curvefit provide us a way to estimate errors in fitted parameters, but we cannot just use these methods without questioning them a little bit.
+The bootstrap is a statistical method which uses brute force, and in my opinion, it has a tendency of working better in situations that may be harder to interpret."

 - Ultimately this is all just a wrapper around MINPACK algorithms which are written in FORTRAN, there is no way I am going to understand the code, even the approximation to the Hessian matrix is going to be too challenging.
 - If I am to trust curve_fit documentation, this is what it says: The estimated covariance of popt.
 The diagonals provide the variance of the parameter estimate.
 To compute one standard deviation errors on the parameters use perr = np.sqrt(np.diag(pcov)).